Pfc. Earl Maurice Conover

 shipment to Japan.
 The POWs boarded the Hokusen

-from the pier but dropped anchor at a buoy.
+away from the pier but dropped anchor at a

-The POWs went three days withour water and the
+buoy.
+The POWs went three days without water

 degrees.
 Men began going crazy and began